 In many ways, proactive Bible intake prepares us to know where to open the Scriptures when we need reactive Bible intake.

 Where is the pain or confusion in your life?
 Scripture is ready to come alive.
 Have you opened the word?

 God uses both proactive and reactive Bible intake.

-And as the new year starts, recommit yourself that pain, confusion, and emptiness will cause you to open up your Bible and cry out to God that he might speak to your need with specific Scriptures.
+And recommit yourself that pain, confusion, and emptiness will cause you to open up your Bible and cry out to God that he might speak to your need with specific Scriptures.
 Trust that God will speak to you in these affliction as you open up the Bible.
 I know that he will.